GarreltMock/signals-talk/slides.md

 layout: section
 ---

-# Was habt ihr für Fragen?
+# What questions do you have?

 <div class="absolute bottom-6 left-6 text-initial opacity-80 text-4 text-left">
     <div>